 A backend tool that handles system model generation.
 System Generator can either be invoked from the System Canvas GUI, or by using the simgen command-line utility.
-System

-Copyright © 2017-2025 Arm Limited (or its affiliates).
-All rights reserved.
-Non-Confidential models that are created using System Generator can be used with other Arm[®] development tools, for example Arm[®] Development Studio or Model Debugger, or can be exported to SystemC for integration with proprietary models.
+System models that are created using System Generator can be used with other Arm® development tools, for example Arm® Development Studio or Iris Monitor, or can be exported to SystemC for integration with proprietary models.

-System Canvas or sgcanvas
+System Canvas or sqcanvas